Lenovo XClarity Controller (XCC) Support on ThinkSystem ServersReference Information

 - Version 3 supported (no SET commands)

-- Version 1 not supported
+- Version 1 supported, traps only*

 - Common Information Model (CIM-XML)